rediscookbook/rediscookbook/recipes/get_and_delete/recipe.md

-#*atomic* GET and DELETE data from Redis
+#Atomically GET and DELETE data from Redis

 ### Problem

-You want to atomically GET and then DELETE an object from Redis
+You want to atomically GET and then DELETE an object from Redis.

 ### Solution

 new_key = RENAME key key:tmp

 value = GET key:tmp

 DELETE key:tmp

 return value